Saunier Duval–Prodir

 Geox-TMC was a Spanish-based road bicycle racing team, registered for 2011 as a UCI Professional Continental team.
 Established as Saunier Duval–Prodir in 2004, the team has had success in one-day races such as Clásica de San Sebastián.

 The team's final title sponsors were Geox, an Italian shoe company, and TMC, a multinational company that develops electric transformers with cast resin windings.

 History

+Mauro Gianetti, current Team Principal and CEO of UAE Team Emirates XRG, and Joxean Fernández Matxín, current Team Manager of UAE Team Emirates XRG founded the team in 2004.
+Gianetti managed the team throughout its existence, whereas Matxín was directeur sportif of Saunier Duval between 2004-2008, and Saunier Duval amateurs 1998-2000.
+Following the team's implication in doping in the 2008 Tour de France, Gianetti denied any knowledge of doping in the team.
+Both Gianetti and Matxín have enjoyed continued professional success on the UCI World Tour with UAE Team Emirates XRG, most notably with "generational talent" Tadej Pogačar.

 After team cyclist Riccardo Riccò was arrested by police following a positive test for doping after the 4th stage of the 2008 Tour de France, the team left the 2008 Tour de France before the 12th stage of the race began.
 Both Riccò and Leonardo Piepoli were fired from the team, but the team was still denied a place in the 2008 Vuelta a España and other UCI ProTour races.
 The team's sponsors withdrew their support, but new sponsors were found to retain the team's participation at the top level of the sport.
 The team continued through the 2009 and 2010 season sponsored by Fuji–Servetto and then later as Footon–Servetto–Fuji.